Hajer FC

-Established in 1950, the club is the oldest team in Al-Hasa region.
+Established in 1950, the club is the oldest team in the Al-Hasa region.
 The club have been promoted to the top tier of Saudi Football on 4 different occasions.
 Hajer have a record equal 4 First Division titles and have won the Prince Faisal bin Fahd cup once.

-The club share their home stadium, Prince Abdullah bin Jalawi Stadium, with city rivals Al-Fateh with whom they contest the Ahsa derby with.

 History

-Hajer Club were founded in the city of Hofuf part of the Al-Ahsa province in 1948 and they are the oldest professional football club in the Al-Ahsa region.
+Hajer Club were founded in the city of Hofuf, part of the Al-Ahsa province, in 1948 and they are the oldest professional football club in the Al-Ahsa region.
 The club was officially recognized as a professional football club in the year of 1950.
 The club was formerly called "Al-Badr" before changing their name to "Hajer".

 In the 2010–11 season Hajer finished first in the Saudi First Division and were promoted to the Saudi Professional League for the first time since 1998.